kontorol/pakhshkit-js/docs/autoplay.md

 #### The Good News

 These restrictions apply only to automatic playback with sound, but not to automatic playback without sound.
-The PlayKitJS core can manage this logic on its own, and identify whether the current environment does not support autoplay with sound.
+The PakhshKitJS core can manage this logic on its own, and identify whether the current environment does not support autoplay with sound.
 In this case, the player will apply the autoplay with sound.

 To use this feature, you'll need to set the `playback.allowMutedAutoPlay` accordingly to the desired behavior.